Jane O'Donoghue

 Jane O'Donoghue (born 29 March 1983) is a retired British tennis player who turned professional in 2000 and played her last match on the pro circuit in 2007.
 During her career, she won three ITF singles and six ITF doubles titles.
-In July 2006, she reached a career-high singles ranking of 189, and over one year later she reached 184 in the world in the doubles rankings.
-O'Donoghue reached the second round of her home Grand Slam, Wimbledon two years in a row, in 2004 and 2005.
-After retirement, she began working for the LTA as a coach and currently coaches British junior, Katy Dunne.
+In July 2006, she reached a career-high singles ranking of 189, and over one year later, she reached 184 in the world in the doubles rankings.
+O'Donoghue reached the second round of her Grand Slam, Wimbledon in 2004 and 2005.
+After retirement, she began working for the LTA as a coach.

 Personal life

 O'Donoghue was born in the Metropolitan Borough of Wigan in Greater Manchester in 1983.
-Her father, John, is a PE teacher, her mother works in a bank and her two older brothers, Paul and Mark, both studied at the University of Oxford.
-She has 10 GCSEs all of which are grade A. She began playing tennis aged nine and turned professional at the age of 17.
-Other than tennis, her interests are football, netball and music.
+Her father John is a PE teacher, her mother works in a bank, and her two older brothers, Paul and Mark, both studied at the University of Oxford.
+She has 10 GCSEs all of which are grade A. She began playing tennis at age 9 and turned professional at the age of 17.

 Career

 Junior (1997–2001)

 O'Donoghue competed on the junior ITF Circuit from July 1997 until June 2001.
-She won one singles title over the course of her four-year career, at the 2001 Japan Open Junior Championships, and also became a semifinalist four times and a quarterfinalist on eight occasions.
+She won one singles title over the course of her four-year career, at the 2001 Japan Open Junior Championships, and she was a semifinalist four times and a quarterfinalist on eight occasions.
 She reached the second round of Wimbledon twice in 2000 and 2001 but her greatest junior Grand Slam success came in 2001 when Jane reached the third round of the Australian Open.
 Her junior career ended with a singles win–loss record of 40–32 and a career-high ranking of world No. 28 (achieved 2 January 2001).

-O'Donoghue won her only junior doubles title in August 1999 partnering Elena Baltacha.
-Aside from this she also reached three more finals, three semifinals and seven quarterfinals.
-With Anna Hawkins as her partner, she managed to reach the second round of Wimbledon girls' doubles in 2001 where they lost to Gisela Dulko and Ashley Harkleroad.
-This was the furthest Jane progressed in a Grand Slam doubles tournament.
-This success led her to finish her career with a doubles win–loss record of 25–30 and a career-high ranking of world No. 73 (achieved 5 February 2001).